 Do you know what happens with a lot of religiousness?
 Religiousness is the outward look of the thing.
 It’s the outward conformity to the thing, but there’s no reality in the heart.
 That’s religion.
 Because there’s no reality in the heart and it’s just the outward conformity of the thing, it’s nothing, it’s just religion.

 God doesn’t want religion, God wants there something real; He’s, “I want the inside.
 I want the inside to be glorious.
 I want the inside.”
 That’s where God is at work.
 “I want the inside to be alive.
 The outside will come.
 It will be changed.”
 We know this is true.
 Eventually, the hippies got shoes.

 I was thinking of an illustration.
 It’s like a kernel of popcorn.
 The external shell of a kernel of popcorn is perfectly capable of holding back what’s on the inside of that kernel.
 The external shell of a kernel of popcorn is perfectly capable of holding back what’s inside that kernel.
 That is, until the inside gets hot, and when the inside gets hot, the outward shell can’t even stop.
 It cannot stop what’s going on, because what’s going on in the inside is going to explode, and it’s going to bring a glory that’s far greater than that kernel of popcorn ever had.

 C. The Spirit of God uses the Word of God

-App – The Holy Spirit takes the words of God and lifts them from the page and writes them on your heart so that you experience the truth of those words and experience the One who is the Word of God.
+The Spirit of God takes the Word of God and lifts them from the page, and writes them on your heart, so that you experience the truth of those words, and that you experience the one who is the Word.